lammps/lammps/doc/src/Fortran.rst

 .. f:subroutine:: gather_atoms(name, count, data)

-   This function calls :c:func:`lammps_gather_atoms` to gather the named atom-based entity for all atoms on all processors and return it in the vector *data*.
+   This function calls :cpp:func:`lammps_gather_atoms` to gather the named atom-based entity for all atoms on all processors and return it in the vector *data*.
 The vector *data* will be ordered by atom ID, which requires consecutive atom IDs (1 to *natoms*).